xkevio/AdventOfCode-2020/README.md

 ## How do I compile the solutions?

 You simply clone the repository, head into the solution you want to see and use whatever C++ Compiler you're familiar with.
 I personally use `g++` for Windows, so simply compile with `g++ .\main.cpp`.
 Afterwards you will have an executable called `a.exe` which you can just open via the terminal.
-The inputs for each day are included.
+The inputs for each day are not included.

 ### Example: